FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-02/01-redux.md

 ## Learning Objectives

-- Distinguish between MVC and Flux patterns.
+- Distinguish between MVC and Redux patterns.
-- Identify the benefits of using Flux or Redux to model state.
+- Identify the benefits of using Redux to model state.
 - Identify the roles of Redux store, reducers, actions, action-creators and action-types.
 - Setup a basic project using Redux in raw JavaScript.
-- Create structured actions following [Flux Stand Actions](https://github.com/acdlite/flux-standard-action).
+- Create structured actions following [Flux Standard Actions](https://github.com/acdlite/flux-standard-action).
 - Explain the results of calling `dispatch(action)` and `getState()`.

 ---